Hiking in the The Larch Valley, Valley of Ten Peaks, Banff National Park, Canada

 Transfers

-Arrive at Calgary Airport any time on Day 1 and hop on the complimentary 24-hour shuttle to the Element Hotel.
+Arrive at Calgary Airport and hop on the complimentary 24-hour shuttle to the Element Hotel.
 Shuttles run on demand – you can request one by calling the hotel front desk on +1-403-984-5515 via the airport’s courtesy phones.
 The transfer takes about 15 minutes, and the hotel makes a handy meeting point before heading into the mountains.
-Your guide will meet you in the lobby at 08:00 the following morning.
-Breakfast is available from 06:30, so you’ll have time to fuel up before hitting the road.
+On Day 1, meet your guide at 18:00 in the hotel lobby for a welcome briefing and then head into town for dinner with your group.

 On Day 8, you’ll transfer by road from Banff National Park to Calgary Airport, a journey of around 1.5 hours, arriving around midday.
 We recommend booking a flight that departs in the late afternoon or evening, as traffic delays can occur on the way back to the city.